neverenough-sec2021/neverenough-sec2021.github.io/process/README.md

 ```

 Notes:
+- The `tornetgen` tool shown above was later renamed to `tornettools`.
 - `tmodel-ccs2018.github.io` refers to a clone of [this github repo](https://github.com/tmodel-ccs2018/tmodel-ccs2018.github.io.git) from previous work.
 - In the generated `shadow.config.xml` files, you will need to update the atlas path to point to your own local copy of [this atlas topology file](https://tmodel-ccs2018.github.io/data/shadow/network/atlas-lossless.201801.shadow113.graphml.xml.xz).